 Tools for uniform processing of RNA-seq data.
-We have considerable expertise in analyzing RNA-Seq data, including experience in developing and setting up pipelines for the processing of RNA-seq data; specially for long RNA-seq data for ENCODE, long and short RNA-seq data for the Brainspan project as well as a custom pipeline developed for the analysis of small exRNA-seq data for the Extracellular RNA Communication Consortium (ERCC).
+We have considerable expertise in analyzing RNA-Seq data, including experience in developing and setting up pipelines for the processing of RNA-seq data; specially for long RNA-seq data for ENCODE, long and short RNA-seq data for the PsychENCODE\cite{26605881} and Brainspan project as well as a custom pipeline developed for the analysis of small exRNA-seq data for the Extracellular RNA Communication Consortium (ERCC).
 We have already developed an efficient in-house data processing workflow for RNA-seq data that includes data organization, format conversion, and quality assessment.
 RSeqTools\cite{ 21134889} is a modular tool developed for the processing of RNA-seq data and generating either transcript, gene or exon level quantifications.
-Our lab has also developed IQSeq \cite{ 22238592} which calculates the relative and absolute abundance of contributing transcript isoforms to a gene from RNA-seq data using a fast algorithm based on the Fisher information matrix.
+We also developed IQSeq \cite{ 22238592} which calculates the relative and absolute abundance of contributing transcript isoforms to a gene from RNA-seq data using a fast algorithm based on the Fisher information matrix.
 Another tool we developed called FusionSeq\cite{ 20964841} was to detect fusion transcript in RNA-seq data, which can be important biomarker for diseases such as various types of cancer and mental diseases.